 Although Chrome is Google’s browser, you can use it on Android, Windows, macOS, or iOS devices.
 Follow these steps to remove problematic apps from Chrome on your Android:

-5. Select the recently deleted app and click Uninstall.
+- Select the suspicious app and tap Uninstall.

 To protect your Android from problematic apps: